andrewcampkin/playwright-full-service/docs/test-execution.md

 # Test Execution & Results Frontend

+> **Comprehensive guide to the test execution dashboard and analytics features of the Playwright AI Service platform.**

 ## 🎯 **Overview**

 The frontend now includes comprehensive test execution and results management capabilities with three main sections: